futo-org/fcast/receivers/webos/README.md

 This information is found in the development app.

+Note that you may have to periodically rebuild the container to keep key information up-to-date with the TV device.

 ### Run
 ```bash
 docker run --rm -it -w /app/receivers/webos --entrypoint='bash' --network host \